ajit-dherange/AZ-Runbook-to-list-and-start-power-off-VMs/README.md

 # AZ-Runbook-to-list-and-start-power-off-VMs
-Azure PowerShell Runbook to detect and start all power off VMs
+Azure PowerShell Runbook to List All VMs, Filter Power off VMs and Start them

 # I. using Azure default ID